Cameron Smith (golfer): PGA Tour

-2022: Players and Open Championship victories

 In January, Smith won the 2022 Sentry Tournament of Champions at Kapalua Resort on Maui, Hawaii.
 Smith shot a PGA Tour record of 34 under par winning by one stroke over world number one Jon Rahm.
 34 under par beat the previous mark of 31 under par set by Ernie Els at the same tournament in 2003.
 In March, Smith won The Players Championship at TPC Sawgrass, becoming the fifth Australian to win the tournament; having hit his second shot on the final hole into the water, Smith managed to get up and down to make a bogey and finish one stroke ahead of Anirban Lahiri.

 In July, Smith won his first major championship at the 150th Open Championship, played at the Old Course at St Andrews.
 He shot a final-round 64 to come from four strokes off the lead and finish one shot ahead of Cameron Young and two ahead of joint third round leader Rory McIlroy.
 During the FedEx Cup Playoffs in August, he struggled with a hip injury, and did not play in the second event, the BMW Championship.
 At the end of the PGA Tour season, he won the PGA Player of the Year award.
 In November, Smith won the Fortinet Australian PGA Championship for the third time.

-Joining LIV Golf
+LIV Golf Series

-At the end of August, following the Tour Championship, it was announced that Smith had joined LIV Golf.
+At the end of August 2022, following the Tour Championship, it was announced that Smith had joined LIV Golf.
 The move had been speculated since The Open, with him repeatedly declining to confirm or deny the rumours.

 Smith finished in a tie for 4th in his first LIV start in Boston, with Dustin Johnson winning the 3-man playoff.
 He won in his second start, scoring rounds of 66, 68 and 69 to finish on 13-under par to win by three shots ahead of previous winner Dustin Johnson and Peter Uihlein.
-Smith won over $5 million from his 4 starts on LIV Golf.
+Smith won over $5 million from his first 4 starts on LIV Golf.